 Okay!
 Now you know why you should run Google Ads for your next PPC campaign.
 It’s time to learn how.

-Creating an effective PPC campaign for your business requires a combination of social science and data analysis.
-The most important, and time-intensive, part of your PPC campaign is developing who your customers are and what your customers will be looking for.
-Consequently, most of the items on our Google Ads Checklist revolve around understanding your customers.
+An effective PPC campaign is a combination of social science and data analysis.
+The most important and time-intensive part of your PPC campaign is marketing strategy.
+You need to understand who your customers are and what your customers will be looking for.

 1. Define Your PPC Campaign’s Audience

 The audience you target with your ad copy is everything.
 Are you trying to appeal to new retirees?
 Young professionals?
-Depending on your answer, you will need to pull different information to set up your Google Ads campaign.
+Pull different information to set up your Google Ads campaign based on your answer.

-Our team of digital marketers is well versed in the art of understanding audiences by demographics and intention, and that expertise drives our PPC and keyword decisions.
+Our team of digital marketers is well-versed in the art of understanding audiences by demographics and intention.
+That expertise drives our PPC and keyword decisions.

 2. Decide on the Goal of your Google Ad Campaign

-Once you’ve answered those questions, you’ll know whether you need a display ad, a search ad, one ad group, or multiple.
+Once you’ve answered those questions, you’ll know whether you need display ads, search ads or shopping ads.
+These questions will also help you understand if you need one ad group or several.

-We’re still in the information-gathering phase of our PPC campaign.
-Now, you’ll want to gather keywords that closely align with your PPC campaign’s goal.
-There are different kinds of keywords, you can target intentions like:
+We’re still in the information-gathering phase of your PPC campaign.
+Now, you’ll want to gather keywords that align with your PPC campaign’s goal.
+There are different kinds of keywords.
+Depending on the words you choose, you can target intentions like:

 - Intent to buy